Jian-02/jian_kim.github.io/_posts/2023-02-23-Genesys_Network.md

 In Routing Designer program, `view` tab -> `check intigrety` means check the intigrety(무결성), the red value means the *inconsistency* (불일치)

+# OutBound
+## Important things of Outbound
+* Calling List(DB Table)
+* DNC(Do Not Call)
+-> Who decline the call

+Like these things, OCS search the customer information.

+Example)
+One customer deny the call center, but it couldn't reflect the Stat Server because it's too fast morning.
+If the OCS search the customer DB, it's reflected but if not it couldn't be reflected.

+## Maximum Call number
+* Power: the number of the agent * 2
+* Predictive: Predictive
+* Progressive: 1:1 mapping
+* Preview: see and decine the call by agent directly
+* Optimized watched: How to busy the agent, lower than predictive.

+## Outbound Contact Server(OCS)
+OCS controls the data transfer rate.
+It means OSC know the status of data transfter, and also manage the status.

+### How to bring the status?
+OCS could bring the status using the mapping data with campaign, calling lists and agent group(Routing Point).

+## Stat Server
+Stat Server looks at the `place 7011` and the `place 7011` looks at the extension number `7011`.

+## CPD Server
+CPD Server(Call Progress Detection) Server
+CPD Server is to call actually.
+It deals with media, so it's same to Media Server(MCP).